dcousens/habanero/PROTOCOL.md

 # sambal

 ### Assumptions
-This protocol assumes TLS, for authentication, encryption and the prevention of replay attacks.
+This protocol assumes TLS for authentication, encryption and the prevention of replay attacks.

 ### Setup
 On the Server